learn-co-students/react-updating-state-cb-gh-000/README.md

 # React Updating State

+## Overview

+In this lesson, we'll discuss updating state in React.

 ## Objectives

-1. Explain how to update state in React
+1. Update state in React by using `this.setState()` and passing in an object
 2. Describe what happens when state is updated
 3. Explain the difference between changing state and changing props